Policies & Tuition

 - Communicates with the parent.

 - Establishes a consistent and fair tuition plan.

 - Makes sure student is at lessons every week, except for true emergencies.

-- Realizes that most students will tire of the work of daily practice, but expects commitment anyway.
+- Realizes that most students will tire of the discipline of daily practice, but expects commitment anyway.
 Encourages the student through times when motivation is lacking.

 - Provides and maintains a quality musical instrument at home.

-- Supervises daily practice to assure that it is focused, without distractions (TV, pets, children playing, etc.), and that the student has put in enough time on their assigned work.
+- Establishes a consistent practice routine.
+The chosen time should be focused, without distractions (TV, pets, children playing, etc.), and sufficient for the student to accomplish their assigned work.

 - Takes the student to concerts by professional artists when possible, and encourages listening to quality music in the home.